B. Venkat Mani

 Position title: Senior Race, Ethnicity, and Indigeneity Fellow (2021-2025)

-Professor, German, German, Nordic, and Slavic+; DAAD Center for German and European Studies; Center for South Asia; Institute for Regional and International Studies; Center for the History of Print and Digital Cultures, UW–Madison
+Evjue Bascom Professor of the Humanities, German, Nordic, and Slavic+; DAAD Center for German and European Studies; Center for South Asia; IRIS (Institute for Regional and International Studies); Center for the History of Print and Digital Cultures, UW–Madison